On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

-\begin{proof} Before we start proving the lemma, observe that $V_G(T)\subseteq V(G')$ and $V_G(T)$ is the set of $U$-vertices of $G'$ for nonempty subsets $U$ of the set of nodes of $T/A$.
-Note also that for $G'$ and $T/A$, the coloring $c$ not necessarily has the property that if $u$ and $v$ are $U$-vertices of the same $U$, then $c(u)=c(v)$.
+\begin{proof} Before we start proving the lemma, observe that $V_G(T)\subseteq V(G')$ and that $V_G(T)$ is the set of $Q$-vertices of $G'$ for non-empty subsets $Q$ of the set of nodes of $T/A$.
+Note also that for $G'$ and $T/A$, the coloring $c$ does not necessarily have the property that if $u$ and $v$ are $Q$-vertices of the same $Q$, then $c(u)=c(v)$.